Contributing to Docusaurus

 There are many ways to contribute to Docusaurus, and many of them do not involve writing any code.
 Here's a few ideas to get started:

-- Start using Docusaurus 2!
-Go through the Getting Started guides.
+- Simply start using Docusaurus.
+Go through the Getting Started guide.
 Does everything work as expected?
 If not, we're always looking for improvements.
 Let us know by opening an issue.

-- Look through the v2.0 issues.
-If you find an issue you would like to fix, open a pull request.
+- If you find an issue you would like to fix, open a pull request.
 Issues tagged as Good first issue are a good place to get started.

 - Take a look at the features requested by others in the community and consider opening a pull request if you see something you want to work on.

 Contributions are very welcome.
 If you think you need help planning your contribution, please ping us on Twitter at @docusaurus and let us know you are looking for a bit of help.

 Triaging Issues and Pull Requests

 One great way you can contribute to the project without writing any code is to help triage issues and pull requests as they come in.

 - Ask for more information if you believe the issue does not provide all the details required to solve it.